First DUI Penalties in Utah: What You Need to Know

 3. Alcohol Screening and Assessment

-Utah requires a screening to determine whether treatment or education classes are necessary.
+Required evaluation to determine whether treatment or education is needed.

 4. Probation

-First-time DUI offenders may be placed on probation, sometimes supervised.
+First-time offenders may be placed on supervised or unsupervised probation.

 5. Ignition Interlock Device (IID)